hadim/read-roi/README.md

 ## Note

 - Some format specifications are not implemented.
-See RoiDecoder.java for details.
+See `RoiDecoder.java` for details.
-- Most of "normal" ROI file should work.
+- Most of "normal" ROI files should work.
 - Feel free to hack it and send me modifications.

 ## Requirements

-- Python 3.4 and above
+- Python 3.5 and above.

 ## Install